MeetMokal-2006/ZMM_PROJECT1/README.md

 An end-to-end employee expense reimbursement application developed using **SAP ABAP RESTful Application Programming Model (RAP)** and **SAP Fiori Elements**.

-The system manages the complete expense process across three applications:
+The system manages the complete expense process across three role-based applications:

 **Employee → Manager → Finance**

+All three applications are built around the same core **Expense Claim** and **Expense Item** business entities, with separate projection views for each role.

 ---